Back to Blog

 8 min read

 I love free stuff.
 I also love fast stuff.
-Usually, in the tech world, you have to pick one.
-Here are the four apps I built using Groq’s free API.
+Here are the four apps I built using Groq’s free API, and how you can do it too.

 I love free stuff.
 I also love fast stuff.
 Usually, in the tech world, you have to pick one.

-If you want an AI API that is lightning fast, you pay for it (like OpenAI's GPT-5).
-If you want free, you usually get slow, throttled, or "dumber" models.
+If you want an AI API that is lightning fast, you pay for it.
+If you want free, you usually get slow, throttled, or "dumber" legacy models.

 Then I found Groq.

-If you haven't heard of Groq, they don't make the chips you're used to (GPUs).
+If you haven't heard of Groq, they don't make the standard GPUs you're used to.
 They make LPUs (Language Processing Units), which are essentially rocket fuel for text generation.
 The result?
 It is blisteringly fast.
 We're talking 300+ tokens per second.

 Why Groq?
 (Besides the Price)

-When you are building a chatbot or a tool that needs to "think" in real-time, latency is the enemy.
-Waiting 5 seconds for a chatbot to reply feels like an eternity.
+When you are building a tool that needs to "think" in real-time, latency is the enemy.
+Waiting 5 seconds for an AI to reply feels like an eternity.
 Groq returns answers in milliseconds.
-It makes the AI feel like it's actually chatting, not buffering.
+It makes the AI feel like it's actually processing, not buffering.

 App 1: The Code Translator

-I am not a coder by trade but I am a Prompt Engineer / Product Manager.
-Sometimes I find a great snippet of code on GitHub, but it's in Python, and my site is Next.js (JavaScript).
+I am not a full-time developer by trade, but as a Solutions Engineer, I constantly bridge the gap between technical requirements and business outcomes.
+Sometimes I find a great snippet of code on GitHub, but it's in Python, and my personal site is Next.js (JavaScript).

 • **The Prompt:** *"You are an expert software engineer.
 Translate the following Python code into idiomatic TypeScript for a Next.js 14 application.
 Do not explain the code, just return the translated code block."*

-• The Result: Because Groq is so fast, the translation happens almost as soon as I click the button.
-No more waiting for ChatGPT to "type" out the answer character by character.
+• **The Result:** Because Groq is so fast, the translation happens almost as soon as I hit enter.
+No more waiting for standard LLMs to "type" out the answer character by character.

 App 2: The Entity Extractor

-I get a lot of emails and logs that are just messy blocks of text.
-I wanted to turn them into structured data (JSON) so I could use them in other automations.
+I get a lot of logs, discovery notes, and emails that are just messy blocks of text.
+I wanted to turn them into structured data (JSON) so I could feed them into other automations.

 • **The Prompt:** *"Extract the 'device_name', 'battery_level', and 'last_seen' timestamp from this log.
 Return ONLY JSON."*